UniFormal/uniformal.github.io/doc/setup/build.md

 sbt must be called from within the `src` folder of the MMT repository, which contains the `build.sbt` file.

+If sbt runs out of memory, give it about 2G of JVM heap space.
+There are various ways to configure that, e.g., with an environment variable SBT_OPTS="-Xmx2G".

 #### Short explanation

 Within sbt, run `mmt/deploy`.
 That compiles the sources, packages them into a jar file, and produces the self-contained file `deploy/mmt.jar` that can be run with plain Java.